japajoe/gowtu/README.md

 # Gowtu
 A simple library for game development.
-I initially made it to showcase the capabilities of [my audio library](https://github.com/japajoe/MiniAudioExNET), although the demo is not ready yet.
+I initially made it to [showcase](https://github.com/japajoe/gowtu/tree/main/test) the capabilities of [my audio library](https://github.com/japajoe/MiniAudioExNET), but things got a bit out of control.

 # Features
 - Component based design, very similar to Unity.